ccooper1982/ali/README.md

 - Only tested with a GPT partition table (with root as `ext4`)
 - Bootloader: only GRUB
 - Locale: Ignored / unavailable
-- Accounts: only sets password for root, and no user account created
 - Packages: only required packages installed, and kernel is only `linux` - no additional packages yet
 - Tested only with English language and `uk`/`us` keyboard
 - Tested only within a VM